 Other hospitality establishments included the Fairlawns Hotel.
 It was spoken of during the entire run of the series as the rival hotel near Crossroads.
 It had a bigger role in the early years, but during the course of the 1970s and 1980s, it was simply spoken of as a place to send guests if the motel was fully booked.
 Also in the 1980s Valerie Pollard often “escaped” from Crossroads to stay at Fairlawns to avoid her husband – motel part-owner – J. Henry.
 But back in the early 1960s, the hotel was part of a number of major storylines, including the management trying to close Crossroads down.

-The building that was used as Fairlawns is now the “Liberty” club on Hagley Road, Birmingham.
-Liberty is listed by ‘Carling.com’ as being one of the most upmarket venues for an affluent mainstream crowd.
+The building that was used as Fairlawns (in photographs at least) is now an Akbar’s Restaurant.
+It spends the 1990s and 2000s as the “Liberty” club and in the sixties and seventies was the Romulus Disco and Restaurant (with an extension demolished in the 80s).
+It Hagley Road, Birmingham.
+The Liberty Club was listed by ‘Carling.com’ as being one of the most upmarket venues for an affluent mainstream crowd.
 Within this large venue, there is a piano bar, a gourmet restaurant and a disco.
 Fairlawns was supposed to be on the same road as Crossroads, leading to the town of Heathbury.

 The fictional River Slotter runs through the village of Kings Oak.
 In the 1960s and 70s the River Severn, which runs near to Baschurch village, became the Slotter riverbanks.
 A lake near Walford Hall, again near Baschurch, also doubled for the motel lake.
 In the 1980s the Crossroads Motel lake became a more frequent feature.
 It was previously known as ‘Mill Pond’ and is more well known today as the Penns Hall Lake.
 This carp fishery is directly behind the Penns Hall Hotel.